SudoerUser/FileID/README.md

 # FileID

-**FileID** is a Simple Tool To Detect Binary File Types By Hexadecimal Signatures.
-FileID Uses Regex for Searching in Binary File.
+**FileID** is a simple tool to detect binary file types by hexadecimal signatures.
+FileID uses regex for searching in binary file.

-**How To Work with FileID?**
+**How to work with FileID?**

-This Program is Very Easy to use.
+This program is very easy to use.
-Use ```make``` Command To Compile The Source Code. and in Result You See This:
+Use ```make``` command to compile the source code. and in result you see this:
 ```bash
 [amir@Sudoer bin (master)]$ ./FileID
 Usage:./FileID[OPTION]....[OPTION].....